butlerx/gatsby-source-google-spreadsheets/README.md

 ## Troubleshooting

-3. If you get the error "No key or keyFile set", make sure you are using a Service Account API key and not a simple API key.
+1. If you get the error "No key or keyFile set", make sure you are using a Service Account API key and not a simple API key.
-4. If you get the error "Cannot read property 'worksheets' of undefined", make sure you have shared your spreadsheet with your service account user.
+2. If you get the error "Cannot read property 'worksheets' of undefined", make sure you have shared your spreadsheet with your service account user.

+## Release Process

+To Release a new version of the plugin

+1. Bump the version in the `package.json` to the new version
+2. Create a commit message with the pattern `Release 1.2.3` where `1.2.3` is the new version.
+3. push to master

 ## Author